RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

-# Ribbon SBC AWS SBC Instantiate Pre-Requisites
+# Ribbon SBC on AWS - Instantiate Pre-Requisites

 Prior to deploying an SBC solution, the following activities should be completed.
 See sections below for details.